NicMcPhee/CargoBot-ruby/readme.md

+# This is Nic McPhee's implementation

+I (Nic McPhee) forked Bill Tozier's original Github repository, deleted his implementation of the CargoBot class and started on my own, implementing against Bill's Cucumber features.
+All the remaining info is from Bill's original readme.

 # Cargo-Bot emulator

 The point of this project is to provide an evaluator for machine learning algorithms searching the space of Cargo-Bot problems and their solutions.